GT-Corp/myths-and-facts-about-programming/README.md

 ---

-### Programing requires math
+### Programming requires math

 - Neutral.
-- Only a few percentage of programmer deal with math problem in their career.
+- Only a few percentages of programmers deal with math problems in their careers.
-- Analytical skills helps to break down the problem.
-Think of programming as understanding the problem, breaking down into smaller chunks and actually solving it.
+- Analytical skills help to break down the problem.
+Think of programming as understanding the problem, breaking down into smaller steps, and solving it.
 Similar to math right?
 - However, people who are bad at Math can be a good programmer.
-It also depends on the type of their role and type of problem they are trying to solve.
+It also depends on the type of role and type of problem they are trying to solve.

-### Programming job is similar to typist.
+### Programming job is similar to a typist.
 It's all about typing code.
 - False
 - Programming(at entry level) is about:
     - reading documentation and requirements
-    - documenting stuffs
+    - documenting stuff
     - thinking how to write code
     - writing code
     - testing